 How to Add FactCheck Schema to Your Posts/Pages PRO

-Before we begin, you’ll need to ensure that Rank Math’s Schema Module has been enabled on your website by navigating to Rank Math > Dashboard in your WordPress admin area.
+Before we begin, you’ll need to ensure that Rank Math’s Schema module has been enabled on your website by navigating to Rank Math > Dashboard > Modules in your WordPress admin area.

 1 Edit Your Post or Page

-To set the FactCheck Schema Type open your post/page by clicking on Edit post.
+To set the FactCheck Schema type, open your post/page by clicking the Edit option on the post.

 Click on the Rank Math SEO icon that displays alongside this post/page’s SEO score to open the SEO settings for this page.